hareeshganesan/hareeshganesan.com/README.md

-## Welcome
+## Hi

-Hi, I'm Hareesh.
-I live in Philadelphia, by way of DC and NC.
-I'm a co-founder at [TowerView Health](https://towerviewhealth.com) where I work with an amazing team on technology to help people with medications.
+I'm Hareesh.
+I'm based in Philadelphia.
+I'm a co-founder at [TowerView Health](https://towerviewhealth.com) where I work with amazing people on technology to help people with medications.

 Before that, I spent some time at [Applied Predictive Technologies](https://www.predictivetechnologies.com/en) working on strategic consulting for retailers, telecom, and banking.